-Wine tourism is the new buzzword in Nashik, around four hours from Mumbai.
-There are almost 50 wineries in and around Nashik, and excitingly for wine lovers, many Nashik vineyards now have tasting rooms that are open to the public.
-What's also appealing is that discounts of 10-20% on retail price are available on purchases.
+Wine tourism is the new buzzword in Nashik, about four hours from Mumbai.
+There are almost 30 functional wineries around the area and many now have tasting rooms, which is exciting for wine lovers.
+What's also appealing is that discounts of up to 20% on retail price are available on purchases.

 - Open: 11.00 a.m to 10.00 p.m.
 Sunday to Thursday, and 11.00 a.m to 11.00 p.m Friday and Saturday.

-- Cost: 350 rupees for a tour and tasting, held every hour from 11:30 a.m. to 6:30 p.m.
+- Cost: 400 rupees for a tour and tasting of six wines, held every hour from 11:30 a.m. to 6:30 p.m.

+York Winery was established in 2005 and has nine acres of vineyards overlooking Gangapur Dam.
+This friendly, family-run winery focuses on producing fruity and dry, rather than sweet, wines.
+Its wine-maker trained at the prestigious University of Adelaide Wine School in Australia.
 The sizable tasting room is attractively decorated in warm, earthy tones.
 Calmer and less commercialized than Sula, it's a great sunset destination.

 - Open: Noon until 10.00 p.m., seven days a week.

-- Cost: 150-250 rupees for a tour and wine tasting, held daily from 12 p.m. to 6 p.m.
+- Cost: 150-250 rupees for a tour and wine tasting, held daily from noon to 6 p.m.